jhanarato/sc-testing/docs/How-To-Install-Suttacentral-In-VirtualBox.md

 # Installing Suttacentral in VirtualBox

-Recently I've been setting up a virtual machine on my desktop to run a full instance of SuttaCentral.net locally.
-For my own benefit I've documented the steps I followed as I had to start from scratch several times.
+Recently I set up a virtual machine on my desktop to run a full instance of SuttaCentral.net locally.
+Should you want something similar I've documented the process.
+Here we use VirtualBox to install and configure the server.

-You, lucky reader, may need to do this fewer times if you follow this procedure.

 ## What is VirtualBox?